-- Comply with my legal duties to the organisation, fulfil my delegated responsibilities, and take personal responsibility for my actions. - Be open to feedback and, where applicable, make improvements based upon that feedback - Oversee and hold management to account. - Understand the legitimate expectations of shareholders and other relevant stakeholders and engage appropriately with them. - Seek independent advice on matters of concern at an early stage and, where appropriate, call for action to protect the interests of creditors if the organisation is struggling financially. - Reflect on whether I have the knowledge and skills required to fulfil my role as a director and, where appropriate, decline to serve on a board.
+- Comply with my legal duties to the organisation, take personal responsibility for my actions and share collective responsibility for the decisions of the board. - Be open to feedback and, where applicable, make improvements based upon that feedback. - Oversee and hold the organisation to account in respect of its performance and embodiment of the organisation's values. - Understand the legitimate expectations of shareholders and other relevant stakeholders and engage appropriately with them. - Seek independent advice on matters of concern at an early stage and, where appropriate, call for action to protect the interests of creditors if the organisation is struggling financially. - Reflect on whether I have the knowledge and skills required to fulfil my role as a director and, if any material gaps cannot be remedied through appropriate training, decline to serve on a board.